Building a local alliance

 - Here are some more ideas for different campaigning activities

 - List of the types of organisations that you could approach for your local alliance

 - Different levels of support for members of your local alliance

 - Template letter for approaching grassroots allies

-- Sample press release about an event on the CEE Bill
+- Sample press release about an event on the CE Bill

 - Guidance on running on online event, including which platform to use and how to promote it

 - Example of an open letter from South Hams Climate Action Network